nagato-D/Notes/README.md

 # My Notes

 Hey guys!
+I am Di.
 I will post my notes here to share some useful knowledges/techniques.
 I'd be rather happy if my notes could help you in some way ^_^